<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 What Is Not A DXP?

 The DXP (Digital Experience Platform) market is growing rapidly.
 With this, several misconceptions are out there about what a DXP is.
-And it’s important to bust those myths if you truly want to know what a DXP is.
+And it’s important to bust those myths if you truly want to know what is digital experience.

 Misconceptions